NOS enables you to do the following

 - READ_NOS allows you to do the following:

-- Perform an ad hoc query on CSV and JSON formatted data with the data in-place on an external object store
+- Perform an ad hoc query on all data formats with the data in-place on an external object store

 - Bypass creating a foreign table in the Advanced SQL Engine

-- WRITE_NOS allows you to write data from database tables to external object store and store it in Parquet format.
-Data stored by WRITE_NOS can be queried using a foreign table.
+- WRITE_NOS allows you to write data from database tables to external object storage and store it in Parquet format.
+Data stored by WRITE_NOS can be queried using a foreign table and READ_NOS.

 WRITE_NOS allows you to do the following: